coder/docs/cli/file-sync.md

 If you're working in an IDE that's on your local machine, you can use Coder's live sync feature to sync changes from your local IDE with your Coder environment.
 Live sync watches your IDE and pushes updates whenever it detects changes.
-This allows yout o work locally while leveraging Coder for testing, compilation, and so on.
+This allows you to work locally while leveraging Coder for testing, compilation, and so on.

 ## One-Way File Sync